 Town in London's West End to record him in concert, while 1973 saw the BBC give him

 Lured back to the BBC The Glen Campbell Music Show debuted in April 1975 and was produced by Terry Hughes, producer of among others, The Two Ronnies.
 His guests included Jimmy Webb, Wayne Newton, Helen Reddy, David Gates, Anne Murray and Seals & Crofts.
 Which meant either that the BBC were trying to sell the show to America ala Tom Jones, or the guests were hand picked by Campbell himself.
-Glen somehow managed to get around the British Musician's Union bar on American artists bringing their own musicians, so Carl Jackson, Bill Graham, Bob Felts and arranger Dennis McCarthy joined him.
+Glen somehow managed to get around the British Musician's Union bar on American artists bringing their own musicians, so Carl Jackson, Bill Graham, Bob Felts and arranger Dennis McCarthy joined him at Television Centre.

 His medley of Jimmy Webb songs performed with the writer himself is undoubtedly one